mlfarrell/VGL-Vulkan-Core/README.md

 You will need to have [SDL2](https://www.libsdl.org/download-2.0.php), [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h), [linearalg](https://github.com/sgorsten/linalg) and the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 At the time of this release, the vesions I'm using are SDL2 2.0.9, stb_image 2.19, linearalg 2.1, and LunarG 1.1.73.0

+Optionally, if you want to use fast (and not terrible) shader reflection, you'll want to have SPIRV-cross and enable the VGL_VULKAN_USE_SPIRV_CROSS preprocessor flag.

 Inside LunarG contains shaderc, which must be built as a shared DLL on windows.
 Because that is a giant pain in the ass, I've included the interface lib and DLL for shaderc in this project.

 ## How to build example program